 I am a postdoctoral associate at the School of Public Health at the University of Pittsburgh.
 I completed my PhD in economics from Binghamton University.
-My research interest lies at the intersection of labor economics, health economics, and public policy.
-In particular, my research focuses on evaluating the effects of US immigration policies on the labor market outcomes and health insurance of immigrants and their US-born children.
+My research interest lies at the intersection of health economics, labor economics, and public policy.

 PhD in Economics, 2024